 Skin thickness is on average 2mm to 2.5mm in most adults.
 The average skin thickness of 2mm is constant across all injection sites regardless of a patients Age, Gender, Body Mass Index / BMI or Ethnicity.

-The probability of an acidental intra muscular injection increases with very mm in needle length.
+The probability of an accidental intramuscular injection increases with very mm in needle length.

-so there you have it, no matter how cute and cuddly you are your skin thinckness remains the same.
+so there you have it, no matter how cute and cuddly you are your skin thickness remains the same.

 Fat thickness varies from one person to another, fat thickness in adolescents and children is less than adults.

-The bulseye here is to actually get the fat layer when your injecting insulin and not the muscle under that.
+The bullseye here is to actually get the fat layer when your injecting insulin and not the muscle under that.

 Lantus has that effect they said.